 Quitting Addiction Exercises

-One of the biggest keys to quitting addiction is to know (and have organized) what exercises you need to do to overcome the addiction.
+One of the biggest keys to quitting addiction is to know (and have organized) what exercises you need to do to help in quitting gambling.
 On this web site and on many others there are mental exercises you can do.
 But to simply read about them and then to do them for a few days is not the answer.
-What is needed is to have a journal to write down every exercise you come across so that you can reference them at any time in the future.
+The day one process includes starting a journal to write down every exercise you come across so that you can reference them at any time in the future.
 It does not need to be fancy; a Wal-mart one subject notebook for a dollar is just fine.

 The way I would organize the journal would be to reserve the first 4 pages for exercises you know you would like to do every day.
 In the next section I would jot down idea’s that seem to be good, but ones that you are not sure you want to review every day.
 Over time if you change your mind about one of the exercises, you could promote it to the front everyday section.